Table of contents

 prime number program in java

-Methods to Write Prime Number Program in Java
+Methods to Write a Prime Number Program in Java

 Now, let's discuss different methods to write the prime number program: